macdao/ocds-guide-to-setting-up-mac/README.en.md

 You may change `JAVA_HOME=/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home` into `` JAVA_HOME=`/usr/libexec/java_home -v 1.6` ``, which is more widely used.

+Need to install JDK 8/9?
+Due to [Java8 not working anymore](https://github.com/Homebrew/homebrew-cask-versions/issues/7253), brew-cask does not privde those Oracle JDK any more.
+You can try [AdoptOpenJDK](https://github.com/AdoptOpenJDK/homebrew-openjdk) or download pkg from [Oracle](https://www.oracle.com).

 *Some lines are missing here.
 As not helping a lot - fff*

 ### [rbenv](https://github.com/sstephenson/rbenv)